When Kiran Chawla’s 5-year-old son was diagnosed with nephrotic syndrome, she was unsure what it meant.

-“Is nephrotic syndrome curable?
+“Is nephrotic syndrome curable in children?
 For how long will he have to be on leave from school?” asked Kiran.

 Dr. Anunaya was quick to reassure her – “Your child should continue living his daily life as normal.
 With timely intervention, nephrotic syndrome in children can be managed.”

-“While these symptoms can be a cause of anxiety for parents, it is important to keep in mind that treatment for nephrotic syndrome is relatively easy for most children.”
+“While these symptoms can be a cause of anxiety for parents, it is important to keep in mind that nephrotic syndrome treatment is relatively easy for most children.”

 What causes nephrotic syndrome in childhood?